Menu

 Mark Lamoureux

-Explore the art of black and white film photography.
-Drawing inspiration from professional photographers, students will learn to analyze images with a focus on light, composition, and meaning.
-Gain experience operating a 35mm camera, developing film, and printing black and white images in the darkroom.
-Through demonstrations, assignments, critiques, and guided lab work, you'll refine your photography skills and creative vision.
-The class also includes an optional open lab practice session where students can work on and refine the techniques discussed in class.
-Tuition for this class includes a fee of $20 for basic materials provided by CAW.
+Deepen your understanding of traditional photographic processes while refining darkroom techniques.
+Explore toning, medium and large format photography, and alternative processes such as cyanotype and palladium printing.
+Emphasis is placed on developing a cohesive body of work through regular critiques and group discussions, fostering both technical growth and conceptual clarity.
+Most classes will be divided between demonstration, discussion and critique and lab time.
+The class also includes an optional Friday evening open darkroom practice session where students can work on and refine the techniques discussed in class.
+Students will be able to print and mount an 8x10 or 11x14 print on archival museum mat board Tuition for this class includes a fee of $40 for basic materials provided by CAW.
 School Policies Students who withdraw 48 hours prior to the first class are eligible for a refund or credit toward another class, less a $25 registration fee.
-Please click here for more details.
+Please click here for

 Suggested Ages: 18+